ZhouYixuanRobtic/MoveIt-Gazebo/From SolidWorks to custom movable robot in Gazebo with MoveIt.md

   </joint>
 ```

-**Noted: the ee_link here is a virtual and no-volume link,  set the joint value according to actual demands, for example the tip of a finger**
+**Noted: the ee_link here is a virtual and no-Volume link,  set the joint value according to actual demands, for example the tip of a finger**

 - robot poses